domasx2/sequelize-fixtures/README.md

 ```
 # TODO

-Dump data into fixtures
+Utility for dumpiong data into fixtures
-Natural keys for associations